mseri/blog/content/posts/85-getting-started-with-local-models.md

 If you would like something to read your text out loud, on constrained hardware the best option in my opinion is [kokoro](https://huggingface.co/hexgrad/Kokoro-82M); it is tiny, very fast, and quite decent for machine-generated audio.
 I don't know what is the best way of using it because I use my own tool: [kokoro-reader](https://github.com/mseri/kokoro-reader).
 There are many Text-To-Speech (TTS) models; you can search on Hugging Face for them too, but I think you would soon agree with me (or maybe prefer Pocket TTS).

 There is also another extremely useful family of LLMs: the Speech-To-Text (STT) ones.
-I used to dictate stuff to my phone while cycling, and it does a decent job at transcribing what I mean, but recent very small STT models have just become vastly superior (in some cases at a lot higher computational cost).
+I used to dictate stuff to my phone while cycling, and it does a decent job of transcribing what I mean, but recent very small STT models have just become vastly superior (in some cases at a much higher computational cost though).

 Many people know Whisper by OpenAI.
 I don't use that.
 Unless you use the very large one, it is slow and cumbersome and not that good.
 My first eye-opener was NVIDIA Parakeet, a lot faster for the same quality.
 But what really changed the game for me was [Qwen3-ASR](https://github.com/QwenLM/Qwen3-ASR).
 I am running it with [my fork of a C implementation by Antirez](https://github.com/mseri/qwen-asr).
 In fact, even the small model is astonishingly good, multilingual, and does an ok job also at translating on the fly (all local!).

 For English-only, IBM has released [Granite Speech 5.0](https://huggingface.co/ibm-granite/granite-speech-5.0-470m-turboctc) which is also very small and exceptionally fast.
-It can easily do faster than real-time translation on my old laptop.
+It can easily transcribe faster than real time on my old laptop.
 This I run with my own C engine, not yet released.
 Once I have time to polish it, it will appear on my GitHub page.

 In any case, most STT and TTS models can be run with the cousin of `llama.cpp`: [`audio.cpp`](https://github.com/0xShug0/audio.cpp).
 It also has a web interface and is very customizable but, not using it, the best I can do is point you directly at its README.